2011 Mar 17

 The next day, another of my wishes for darkness was fulfilled: the return of certain experiences from my early childhood.
 A sensation of a ten-times thickening and densification in my body, especially noticeable in my arms, as if parts of my body were expanding to occupy each others space.
 It was exactly like when I was three, four, five years old, before school got to me.
-It is the most intensely delicious and satisfying feeling of simply being, like expanding like magma under the crushing weight of the ocean.
+It is the most intensely delicious and satisfying feeling of simply being.
+It is like being expanding magma under the crushing weight of the ocean.

 Anyway, the hellish imagery disappeared, the Buddha image appeared.
 There was a calm, pleasant feeling of concentration, of intensity in my forehead.
 I meditated for a minute without effort.
 Maybe there is something to this meditation business.

 Something else the room needs: silence.
 Total, absolute silence.
 No more questions or hedging about it.
 The room needs to be totally dark, totally silent.
 When it got quiet in the evening, I just relaxed and my mind cleared.
-Just as Mantak Chia has done with his retreat in Thailand, the retreat needs to mimic certain qualities of caves, and these are two of them.
+Just as Mantak Chia has done with his center in Thailand, the darkroom needs to mimic certain qualities of caves.
+Total darkness and silence are two of them.